 Lifetime Achievement Award

 Considered the AANEM’s highest honor.
-Given to members who are recognized as major contributors in the fields of neuromuscular and electrodiagnostic medicine by virtue of teaching, research, and scholarly publications.
+Given to members who are recognized as major contributors in the fields of NM and EDX medicine by virtue of teaching, research, and scholarly publications.

 Outstanding Educator Awards